SaxySam/Git_Instructions/README.md

 ## Pushing a Repository to / Hosting on Multiple Remotes

-***i.e. Hosting on GitHub and EngGit Simultaneously***
+***i.e., Hosting on GitHub and EngGit Simultaneously***

 To push an existing repository to a new remote, you can run the following terminal commands.

-* *Be very careful when doing the following, as ensuring each line uses the correct URL and name is very important*
+* *Be very careful when doing the following, as ensuring each line uses the correct URL and name is crucial*

 **Step 1)** This will list the current "origin" that we are pushing to: